chadtopaz/computational-linear-algebra/coursenotes/coursenotes.md

 vectors necessary to reach a particular target vector.
 There could be 0, 1, or inifinity depending on the arrangement of those vectors.

-## Linear algebra review and the Big Theorem
+## Linear Algebra Review and the Big Theorem

 Let’s consider an *n* × *n* matrix **A**.